chrka/drlnd-p3-collaboration/README.md

-# DRLND Project 2: Continuous Control
+# DRLND Project 3: Collaboration and Competition

-_insert youtube capture here
+<iframe width="560" height="315" src="https://www.youtube.com/embed/VhOlxvI-CNs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-The goal of the agent is to control a double-jointed arm and have it follow a goal target.
+The goal of the agents is to play tennis; they have to bounce a ball between them over a net using rackets, without letting the ball hit the ground or fly out of bounds.

-The agent receives information about the position, rotation, velocity, and angular velocities of the arm, for a total of 33 variables, ie., the agent is dealing with a 33-dimensional state space.
-It controls the torques of the two joints described by a 4-dimensional action where each value is in the interval
+An agent receives information of the positions and velocities of the ball and the rackets, in total 8 variables corresponding to a 24-dimensional state space.
-$[-1,+1]$.
+The agents control their movement back and forth, and can also jump up, which leads to a 2-dimensional action space.

-The agent receives a reward of +0.1 each time step the agent manages to keep the arm's hand in the goal target.
-The task is considered solved when the agent manages to get an average score of at least +30 over 100 consecutive episodes.
+The agents receive a reward of +0.1 if it hits the ball over the net, but if the ball goes out of bounds or drop to the floor, the agent instead receives a reward of -0.01.
+The task is considered solved when the average of the maximum score of either agent per episode stays over +0.5 for 100 consecutive episodes.

 ## Installation